Citrullin/documentation/general/0.1/how-to-guides/connect-programmer.md

 To complete this guide, you need the following:

-- Linux-based PC
+- Linux-based PC to which to connect the programmer
-- A programmer (J-Link or DAPLink)
+- A programmer (J-Link, J-Link OB clone, or DAPLink)
-- nRF5 series microcontroller with a development board
+- An nRF52 series microcontroller
-- **Optional:** DuPont cables to connect the programmer to your microcontroller

 :::info:
 If you want a cheap option for flashing an nRF52 series microcontroller, consider buying a J-Link on-board (OB) clone.